rsm-hcd/AndcultureCode.Cli/README.md

 * `and-cli dotnet` - Manage various aspects of dotnet core builds
 * `and-cli dotnet-test` - Run automated tests for dotnet core builds

+---

 ### install

+The `and-cli` itself requires some minor setup and these commands hopefully ease that lift.

 #### Commands

 * `and-cli install` - Configures global npm package, project-specific `and-cli` alias and the developer `and-cli-dev` alias

+---

+### nuget

+While the dotnet core cli provides some nuget commands, the process start to finish is less than ideal.
+These commands aim to make that simple.

+#### Commands

+* `and-cli nuget --publish <version>` - Updates, packs and publishes dotnet core 'packable' projects to NuGet

+---

 ## Development Setup